CNBC: SPN, the launch of CNBC, and early years (1979–1993)

+Following the 1991 bankruptcy of the competing Financial News Network (FNN), NBC acquired and merged FNN into CNBC, while also acquiring Cablevision's stake in CNBC to grant it full ownership.
+In addition to its U.S. operations, CNBC operates the Europe and Asia branches and is involved in other international affiliates via joint ventures and franchise arrangements.
+In 2023, CNBC had higher total day and primetime viewership than its chief rival, Fox Business, but finished behind Fox in trading day viewership.

 CNBC had considerable difficulty getting cable carriage at first, as many providers were skeptical of placing it alongside the longer-established Financial News Network.
-By the winter of 1990, CNBC was in only 17 million homes – less than half of FNN's potential reach – despite the size of NBC, its parent.
+By the winter of 1990, CNBC was in only 17 million homes—less than half of FNN's potential reach—despite the size of NBC, its parent.

 After an accounting scandal, FNN filed for bankruptcy protection on March 2, 1991, and put itself up for sale.
 After a bidding war with a Dow Jones & Company–Westinghouse Broadcasting consortium, CNBC was awarded FNN by a bankruptcy judge for $154.3 million on May 21, 1991, and merged the two operations.
-CNBC hired around 60 of FNN's 300-person workforce, including Joe Kernen who is still with the channel.
-Other former FNN's workforce were hired by Bloomberg Television.
-The deal increased the distribution of the network to over 40 million homes, more than doubling its potential audience at one stroke.
+CNBC hired around 60 of FNN's 300-person workforce, including Joe Kernen, who is still with the channel.
+Other former FNN workers were hired by Bloomberg Television.
+The deal expanded the network's distribution to over 40 million homes, thereby more than doubling its potential audience.
 Cablevision sold its 49.5% stake in CNBC to NBC upon completion of the deal.
 CNBC adopted many elements of FNN's on-air presentation, branding its daytime programming as "CNBC/FNN Daytime" until 1992.
-CNBC added several features of FNN's on-air ticker to its own ticker.
+CNBC incorporated several features from FNN's on-air ticker into its own.